Standard vs. Rich banner Ads

 Some of our Standard banner Ads

 Though standard units are often limited to 150KB, it’s still entirely possible to create some bang-a-rang units.
 Generally, we hear clients trying to take animation out of their units to save file size, all while cramming in several full bleed images into the units.
 In fact, it’s actually the assets, not the animation, that contributes to file size.
 You may not believe us (though you should!), but it’s entirely possible to make a great-looking creative for only 40KB if you’re clever about it.
 For instance, images that are photo-realistic eat up file space faster than you can imagine.
 A way that we suggest working around tight standard file sizes is illustration!
 The file size for animated assets is a drop in the bucket compared to high res photography and the animation to make them eye-catching is barely the weight of a digital feather!
-Below, the left example is a frame of the unit as they went live with a reasonable amount of imagery in the build.
-The right example is the same frame of the same unit but with a few extra realistic, full bleed photos crammed into the file size.
+The units below are a great representation of compression.
+The left is how the units were served and the right is what the end result would be with only one or two extra images squeezed into the build.
 Compressing multiple full bleed images makes a difference!

 What the IAB says about Standard Ads